 Evidence submitted in a DUI case is often subject to interpretation, and can often be discredited.
 In many cases, DUI evidence will consist of chemical tests, evidence obtained through field sobriety tests, and the testimonies of other individuals.
 Chemical tests such as breath and blood tests may seem highly scientific, however they are not always clear indicators of intoxication.
 Attorney Lucas can capitalize on the possibility of contamination or the faulty reading of your chemical test.
 Field sobriety tests and testimonies can often be fought as they are often open to interpretation, and are sometimes subjective.

-You need representation on your side that understands the legal process, and can fight to pursue the outcome that you desire for your DUI case.
+You need a dui lawyer on your side that understands the legal process, and can fight to pursue the outcome that you desire for your DUI case.

 One of your most valuable legal rights as contained in the Bill of Rights is listed under the Fourth Amendment.
 You have a right against “unreasonable search and seizure,” meaning that a police officer or state trooper cannot legally investigate you or arrest you for DUI without probable cause to suspect that you have broken the law.
 If the officer cannot demonstrate that you had committed a traffic violation, that you were driving erratically or that there was other evidence that you were driving under the influence, it may be possible to have the charges dismissed on the grounds that your rights were violated, which would make the evidence inadmissible in court.